TIU11/rails-application-template/README.md

         rvm install 2.3
         rvm install 2.3 --disable-binary # if you encounter OpenSSL `certificate verify failed` errors on OS X

-* Rails 4.2.x is installed
+* Rails 5.0.x is installed

         rvm use 2.3
-        gem install rails               # install latest version of rails gem install rails -v "~> 4.2.5" # you may install an older version, but the template is more likely to not work.
+        gem install rails               # install latest version of rails gem install rails -v "~> 4.2.5" # you may install an older version, but the template is very likely to not work.

 * Bundler and RubyGems are up-to-date (optional)